chuzhe/Wearable-Computing/CookBook.md

 Please refer to the comments in the code for technical details.

 ## Output Data
 Please see either tidy.txt or tidy.csv for the tidy data asked for in the project.
 These two file contain the same data but in different format.
-Use the following code to read the file into R:
+Use `tidy <- read.table("tidy.txt")` to read the file into R.

-tidy <- read.table("tidy.txt")

 The first three columns in the tidy data contians activityID, SubjectID and activity name.
 All remaining columns are the mean of the measurement.
+Unit is the same as the original file.
 Each column is labeled using names in feature.txt.
 Since R does not allow "()" and "-" in column name, I eliminated "()" and replaced "-" with ".".
 For example, tBodyAcc-mean()-X becomes tBodyAcc.mean.X.

 Since the assignment ask for only "mean and standard deviation for each measurement", I included only features that contain either "mean()" or "std()" in its name.
 In total, there are 66 measurements (out of 561) and therefore 66 such columns.

+In conclusion, the tidy data set contains the mean of all measurement related to mean and standard deviation for each activity and each subject.